hwi/HWIOAuthBundle/Resources/doc/2-configuring_resource_owners.md

 ### CSRF protection

 Set the _csrf_ option to **true** in the resource owner's configuration in order to protect your users from [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks.
+This will be round-tripped to your application in the `state` parameter.

+Other types of state can be configured under the `state` key, either as a single string or key/value pairs.
+State can also be passed directly in the `state` query parameter of your request, provided they don't override the configured keys and are json and base64 encoded, as can be seen in `OAuth/State/State`.
 ```yaml
 # app/config/config.yml
 hwi_oauth: